Uniform

 AIMS AND OBJECTIVES

-It makes pupils recognisable as members of the school.
+ It makes pupils recognisable as members of our school.

 UNIFORM DETAILS